C0rtex5/Project-PoliNexus/README.md

 ## Installation

-1. Download the portable repack form this repositor and the addon listed.
+1. Download the portable repack form this repository and the addon listed.
 2. Launch the portable Blender executable.
 3. Install each add‑on via **Edit → Preferences → Add‑ons → Install...** and select the `.py` or `.zip` files.